 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search Committee comprising seven Governors, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
+The Corporation has a Search Committee comprising six Governors (seven until Feb 2020), which is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate induction and training is provided as required.
 Members of the Corporation are appointed initially for a term of office not exceeding three years.